 Since the end of Manny Ramirez run with the Red Sox the team has been in flux with regards to building a lineup that is a solid mix of power and great all around hitting.
-It was always great to see the lineup rotate around two 40 home run hitters, but it’s not easy to find those guys and sign them to long term contracts.
+It was always great to see the lineup rotate around two 40 home run hitters, but it’s not easy to find those guys and sign them to long term contracts, even if they’re willing to stretch their contracts to buy bitcoin instantly as one of the signing bonus options.
 The Red Sox were the envy of many in those days with a power hitting elite three-four hitting combination of Ramirez and David Ortiz.
 They had a similar build to the rotation with Pedro Martinez and Curt Schilling leading them to great success.

 As that group departed it became clear that the front office wanted to fill the lineup with more well rounded hitters who got on base and hit for good pop, but they let many of the 40 home run hitters pass.
 It didn’t hurt them in 2013, but perhaps the lack of a big threat has been a hinderance in the seasons around that magical 2013 run.

 That’s not to say the 2013 team didn’t hit for power as they totaled 178 home runs that year, but it was a team effort as only David Ortiz hit 30 homers or more and only Mike Napoli hit more than 20 home runs.
 That said the 2013 Red Sox hit the sixth most home runs in baseball that year.
 This 2016 Red Sox team has not been as balanced and has largely been powerless when it come to home runs.
 They have 21 home runs as a team for 23rd place in baseball.